 Management and Coordination

-The Ministry of Interior is responsible for the overall management of the national reception system,[45] while its peripheral administrations, Prefectures or Local Government Bureaus, are in charge of managing reception on a local level, in their own Province.
+The Ministry of Interior is responsible for the overall management of the national reception system,[34] while its peripheral administrations, Prefectures or Local Government Bureaus, oversee reception at the provincial level.

 Guidelines and programming prepared by the Table are then to be implemented at territorial level through the Regional coordination tables, which identify the location criteria for CARA and CAS facilities as well as the distribution criteria within the Region of the places to be allocated to reception purposes, taking into account the places already activated, in the territory of reference, within the SAI system.
 In the perspective of national coordination and multi-level governance of reception, several institutional acts have also been taken, beginning with the approval of a National Operational Plan by the Unified Conference[37] of 10 July 2014,[38] which represented a first attempt to develop a system of planning, organisation and national management of the reception of migrants and refugees.
 The fundamental aspect on which the implementation of the Plan was based was the progressive overcoming of the emergency-focused management that had characterised the Italian reception system until then.